 By the time students reached the third and final stage of schooling from age 16 -20, the number of women was by this stage close to zero (although it is quite likely that women of the rich Patrician elite would have had access to their own private tuition at home).

-A sense of the discrimination against women in higher education can be had from the recent film “Agorà” which tells the story of the philosopher/astronomer Hypatia in Alexandria, generally regarded as the first to have deduced that the planets move around the sun in elliptical orbits – certainly not appreciated by Christian conviction of the time.
+A sense of the discrimination against women in higher education can be had from the recent film “Agorà” which tells the story of the woman philosopher/mathematician/astronomer Hypatia in Roman Alexandria, generally regarded as the first to have deduced that the planets move around the sun in elliptical orbits – certainly not appreciated by Christian conviction of the time.

 Men on the other hand, particularly those who could afford it would frequently travel abroad.
 During the early parts of the empire, schools of rhetoric flourished across regions such as Africa, Gaul and Spain: Juvenal gives us insight of this in his satires bk7: “Better go to Gaul or Africa, that nursing mother of lawyers, if you would make a living by your tongue!”
 At places such as Athens and Crete young men could perfect their technique and oratorical skills in readiness to deliver their speeches in public places whether to rally their political followers or expose a legal case.

 The teachers in further education were known as “rhetor” or “orator” and the focus was very much on learning the skills to compose and deliver public speeches; be they for a debate in the Senate or a defense in a law court.

 The rhetor or orator would be supported by a variety of other experts who practiced the “artes liberals” such as lawyers, philosophers, doctors, mathematicians, historians etc. Subjects which were considered worthy of free-born citizens to practice and essential support material for anyone wanting to be a good public speaker.